 When a user commands a restart, however, the device puts a stop to all processes.
 This is why it takes a little longer to restart than it would to just shut down.
 It is a fresh boot at the motherboard level.

 Ironically, by “shutting down” a computer, it actually leaves more components active than a restart does, making a restart the recommended process to use when troubleshooting an issue on your PC.

 So, next time you are asked “Did you turn it off and turn it back on?” you will know that they simply mean to restart the computer.

-If you are having problems with your technology that just restarting your computers don’t fix, call the IT professionals at Resolve I.T. today at (978) 993-8038.
+If you are having problems with your technology that just restarting your computers don’t fix, call the IT professionals at COMPANYNAME today at PHONENUMBER.